CsvToSqlite Class Reference

 A legacy initializer.

-- (id)initWithDatabaseName:(NSString *)databaseName_ dataFileName:(NSString *)dataFileName_ databaseSchema:(NSDictionary *)schema_ primaryKey:(NSOrderedSet *)primaryKey_ defaultValues:(CsvDefaultValues *)defaults_
+- (id)initWithDatabaseName:(NSString *)databaseName_ dataFileName:(NSString *)dataFileName_ databaseSchema:(NSDictionary *)schema_ primaryKey:(NSOrderedSet *)primaryKey_ defaultValues:(CsvDefaultValues *)defaults_Parameters

 - databaseName_